albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 creates a new cooperative thread object(coroutine) and returns it

+.. sq:function:: freeze(x)

+returns immutable reference to given object.
+Throws an error if argument is of POD type (to help prevent errors).

+.. sq:function:: getobjflags(x)

+Given object handle, return its flags that may be:

+  * 0 - no special flags
+  * SQOBJ_FLAG_IMMUTABLE - bit set if the object handle is immutable

 .. sq:function:: getbuildinfo(x)

 returns table containing information on VM build parameters.